joonho3020/scala3-hdl/README.md

 things to test:

+- io bundle directions
+- connection type checking
+- reduce, foreach function test
+- remove body in module? just use constructors. see if inheritance btw modules work
+- parallel elaboration
     - check that all instances of a module with different params are all elaborated
-- bundle directions

 TODO